taeruh/pauli_tracker/python_lib/README.md

 # Python wrapper around pauli_tracker

-This Python package is a wrapper around [pauli_tracker crate] exporting the basic functionality.
+This Python package is a wrapper around the [pauli_tracker crate] exporting the basic functionality.

-When using this package, please also look at the [crate's documentation] of the Rust crate (additionally to [Python package's documentation] of course) in parallel since it is much more extensive about how the Pauli tracking works.
+When using this package, please also look at the [crate's documentation] of the Rust crate (additionally to the [Python package's documentation] of course) in parallel since it is much more extensive about how the Pauli tracking works.

 If some essential functionality is missing, because we just forgot to implement it, please open an issue or pull request (cf [contributing]).
 If you need more functionality, it is